womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 company meets tax requirements then issue of Tax evasion false away.

 Since each Peer is fully empowered then it is the Peer who is responsible for all these.
-Do not equate Virtual Decentralized P2P to an entity must a movement to help others with needed funds quickly.
+Do not equate Virtual Decentralized P2P to an entity but to a movement to help others with needed funds quickly.

 However, Peers should be educated and helped to follow laws and taxes as all other entities of state including churches and NPOs.